The world could soon add two new countries. In Catalonia and Kurdistan, referendums have been held to secede from Spain and Iraq, respectively.

 The earliest proposals, for a socialist federation stretching from the Alps to Cyprus, date from 1885.

-The 1910 Balkan Socialist Conference in Belgrade called for workers’ unity in the face of the coming First World War.
+The 1910 Balkan Socialist Conference in Belgrade called for workers’ unity in the face of the coming war.

 After the Bolshevik Revolution, the Soviet Union’s Comintern actively promoted a Balkan Federative Republic of Bulgaria, Greece, Turkey and Yugoslavia.